Sugar, Salt and Oil

-And you also know that good nutrition means a healthy eating plan that emphasizes vegetables, fruits, whole grains, and fat-free or low-fat dairy products; includes lean meats, poultry, fish, beans, eggs, and nuts; and limits saturated and trans fats, sodium, and added sugars.
+And you also know that good nutrition means a healthy eating plan.
+A healthy plan is a diet that emphasizes vegetables, fruits, whole grains, and fat-free or low-fat dairy products; includes lean meats, poultry, fish, beans, eggs, and nuts; and limits saturated and trans fats, sodium, and added sugars.

 The researchers investigated the relationships of 10 different foods and nutrients with deaths related to heart disease, stroke, and type 2 diabetes.
 They also compared data on participants’ age, sex, ethnicity, and education.
-They found that nearly half of all the deaths in the United States in 2012 that were caused by cardiometabolic diseases were associated with sub-optimal eating habits.
+They found that nearly half of all the deaths in the United States in 2012 that were due to cardiometabolic diseases were associated with sub-optimal eating habits.

-also increased risk of death compared with people who had an ideal intake of these foods/nutrients.
+also increased risk of death.
+This information was compared with people who consumed enough of these foods/nutrients.
 Eating too much processed meat (8.2%), sugar-sweetened beverages (7.4%), and unprocessed red meat (0.4%) also raised the risk of heart disease, stroke, and type 2 diabetes-related deaths.

 The study showed that the proportion of deaths associated with sub-optimal diet varied across demographic groups.
 For instance, the proportion was higher among men than women; among blacks and Hispanics compared to whites; and among those with lower education levels.

-These findings are based on averages across the population and aren’t specific to any one person’s individual risk.
+“These findings are based on averages across the population and aren’t specific to any one person’s individual risk.
 Many other factors contribute to personal disease risk, including genetic factors and levels of physical activity.
-Individuals should consult with a health care professional about their particular dietary needs.
+Individuals should consult with a health care professional about their particular dietary needs.”

 – Tianna Hicklin, Ph.D.